tsundoku/tsundoku.github.io/README.md

 A - FogBugz only tracks official requests, which is maybe a quarter of what I do
 A - you can think of .plan files as a private Twitter feed of what you've just finished working on

-Q - *what version control system do you use?*
-A - SVN, with GitHub for any outside contractors

 Q - *how do you keep your skills up to date?*
-A - I watch ArsDigita videos (Shai Simonson is an underappreciated genius), Robert Sedgewick videos, Programming with Mosh videos, CBT Nuggets videos, etc.
+A - I watch the old ArsDigita videos, Robert Sedgewick videos, Programming with Mosh videos, Andy Maslen videos, CBT Nuggets videos, etc.
 A - right now I'm watching the theory of computation videos by Shai Simonson

 Q - *what is the most difficult / challenging part of your current job / last job?*